Chronicle Logger is an extremely fast Java logger. We feel logging should not slow down your system.

 Chronicle Logger supports most of the standard logging APIs including slf4j, sun logging, commons logging, log4j.

-Today most programs require the logging of large amounts of data, especially in trading systems where this is a regulatory requirement.
-Loggers can affect your system performance, therefore logging is sometimes kept to a minimum, With chronicle we aim to eliminate this added overhead, freeing your system to focus on the business logic.
+Most programs require the logging of large amounts of data; this is especially true in trading systems where it is a regulatory requirement.
+Loggers can affect your system performance, therefore logging is sometimes kept to a minimum, With Chronicle Logger we aim to eliminate this added overhead, freeing your system to focus on the business logic.

-Chronicle logger is built on Chronicle Queue.
-It provides multiple Chronicle Queue adapters and is a low latency, high throughput synchronous writer.
-Unlike asynchronous writers, you will always see the last message before the application dies.
-As the last message is often the most valuable.
+Chronicle Logger is built on Chronicle Queue.
+It provides multiple Chronicle Queue adapters and is a low-latency, high-throughput synchronous writer.
+Unlike asynchronous writers, you will always see the last message before the application dies;.the last message is often the most valuable.

-- Concurrent writers across processes and aggregation across machines.
-You can have one ore more aggregating node to process your logs.
+- Concurrent writers across processes, and aggregation across machines.
+You can have multiple aggregating nodes to process your logs.

-- It supports querying of messages as well as real time event driven processing of messages.
+- Chronicle Logger supports querying of messages, as well as real-time event-driven processing of messages.

-- You want to log the message you have faster, but you don’t want to change your logging API.
+- log the messages you have faster, but you don’t want to change your logging API.

-- You want to log all your messages with out losing any data, even in the event of a system failure.
+- log all your messages without losing any data, even in the event of a system failure.

-- You want to aggregate your logs across logging libraries, across processes, or across machines.
+- aggregate your logs across logging libraries, across processes, or across machines.

-- All the logs can be consolidated via replication to a central log analyser.
+- All the logs can be consolidated using replication to a central log analyser.

 - These analysers can trigger actions based on the content of the logs.

-- They can be analysed later in chronological order despite being produced by different applications on different machines.
+- The logs can be analysed later in chronological order, despite being produced by different applications, on different machines.